 Dating your kids

 One of my resolutions this year is to start going on dates with my kids.
 I think “date” is a very appropriate term.
 A date involves time spent one-on-one trying to learn more about a person, talking, asking questions, communicating, building relationships.
 Why not date our kids?
+It may seem to be exaggerated in real life, but you should trust the process.

 Going on regular dates with our kids will open lines of communication and build strong relationships that will weather the good and bad times in life.
 If you can talk easily now, you’ll be able to talk when it really counts.
+If there is an understanding built up on a regular basis, then the mutual respect will grow higher and higher.

 There is something simply sweet and yet profoundly important in spending one-on-one time with each individual child.
 It doesn’t matter what you do, what matters is that you talk, laugh, cry, agree, disagree, and always part ways with an “I love you.”
+It is important for a single dad or a single mother to spend time with their child.

 Once a month is a good benchmark for special one-on-one dates with your child.
 In this recent Facebook convo with some of our fantastic readers, Stacy L. had this great idea: